anthoak13/HiRAEVT/README.md

 RIBbit2
 ===

-Contributors: Daniele Dell'Aquila, Juan Manfredi, ...
+Contributors: Daniele Dell'Aquila, Juan Manfredi, Zbigniew Chajecki

-RIBbit2 will be a full unpacker and analysis program used by the HiRA collaboration.
-It will be based on the Juan Manfredi's RIBbit program as the initial unpacker (first stage).
-Further stages will be developed on it to allow detector mapping, calibrations and the extraction of physical information.
+A full unpacker and data reduction program for the HiRA collaboration.
+The program consists in the following sub-programs:
+ - RIBbitUnpacker : NSCL DAQ ROOT Unpacking software based on Juan Manfredi's RIBbit
+ - RIBbitMapper : Reads data from ROOT TTrees created by RIBbitUnpacker to create fully mapped TTrees with detector definitions.
+The objects stored to the tree are optimized to make easier calibration and data reduction procedures
+ - RIBbitAnalyzer : Introduces detector calibrations and pixellation/track recognition algorithms and create a final TTRee with physical data

 # Useful links:
   * [temporary website](http://link.org) : Find the latest information on the program